Selling a home

-If there are problems with the work the solicitor has done there may be grounds to make a formal complaint.
-Anyone wanting to make a complaint should seek the help of an experienced adviser.
+If there are problems with the solicitor's work, there might be grounds to make a formal complaint.
+Anyone who wants to make a complaint should get the help of an experienced adviser.

-A list of independent qualified conveyancers can be obtained from:-
+You can get a list of independent qualified conveyancers from:

 The Law Society of Scotland

 If you're using a selling agent, you should discuss the price you want for the property with the estate agent or solicitor handling the sale.